Bonifase/WeConnectV3/README.md

 The CSS modules found in the `css` subfolders all get imported into the `main.css` file, which get inlined and minified into the `compiled.css` file.
 To add/change the styling, either write the CSS into the appropriate module or make a new one and `@import` it in the `main.css` file at the appropriate place.

-### Folder Structure

-The boilerplate comes with a basic folder structure to keep the CSS files organised.
-This is what the folders are for:

-- `components`: Component specific styling, e.g. buttons, modals,...

-- `layout`: Global layouts, e.g. businesses, reviews homepage,...

 ## JS

 All files that are `import`ed/`require`d somewhere get compiled into one big file at build time. (`build/bundle.js`) Webpack automatically optimizes your JavaScript with `UglifyJS`, so you do not have to worry about that.